Iron-E/Gilbo-API/README.md

 # Gilbo-API
 An API to design and create RPG text adventure games.
+Written in Python.

+## Features
+- To be detirmined

+# Changelogs